-The Department of Social Work has an active Chapter in the APU Alumni Association.
+The Department of Social Work has an active chapter in the APU Alumni Association.
 The Social Work Alumni Chapter hosts training and networking events throughout the year that are open for alumni to attend.
-Events and updates are also posted on the Social Work Alumni section on the APU Social Work website, APU Social Work Alumni Facebook, and LinkedIn site.
+Events and updates are also posted on the Social Work Alumni section on the APU Social Work Alumni Facebook, and LinkedIn site.